-Just this month, I hiked for the first time in my life in Mt.
-Ulap.
+In May 2018, I hiked for the first time in my life to Mt Ulap.
 It was one of the hardest and most rewarding things I’ve ever experienced.
-It was very difficult physically, as you can imagine because the trail is mostly steep and very very long until you reach flat surfaces where you can rest.
-I think taking time to jog a few days leading to the hike was helpful in prepping me, but once we started our ascent, I wished I had done more cardio.
+It was very difficult physically, as you can imagine, because the trail is mostly steep and very very long until you reach flat surfaces where you can rest.
+I think taking time to jog a few days leading to the hike was helpful in preparing me, but once we started our ascent, I wished I had done more cardio.

 1. It’ll take you six to eight hours at a slow pace to finish the hike

-Mt.
-Ulap is a long hike compared to your usual one.
+Mt Ulap is a long hike compared to your usual one.
 You need more than just strength and stamina to climb up and go down, you need patience.
-Although Mt.
-Ulap shouldn’t be that hard for experienced hikers and mountaineers, it’s a tedious climb for beginners.
+Although Mt Ulap shouldn’t be that hard for experienced hikers and mountaineers, it’s a tedious climb for beginners.
 So, if you’re a beginner like me, make sure to prepare both your mind and body for the hours spent under the sun, walking on the muddy ground, batting away bugs, and taking brief intervals when you can.
-Don’t force your body to go on if you think you need a drink of water or to munch on a pack of gummy worms (they actually help).
+Don’t force your body to go on if you think you need a drink of water or to eat a pack of gummy worms (they actually help).

 2. There are a lot of dogs and cows in the mountain